maflcko/b-c-gui-translations-review/reviews/zh-Hant.md

         <translation>1 年(Y)</translation>

 YES
-The translation "1 年(Y)" introduces an unnecessary and unclear "(Y)" which is not present in the source text.
-The source simply states "1 year" without any abbreviation or additional notation.
+The translation adds “(Y)” (presumably to indicate "year") which is not present in the source.
+Additionally, the space between the numeral and the character 年 is slightly unusual, though it is sometimes used in Chinese UI; however, best practice is to match the original as closely as possible.

 Correct translation:
 1 年